Irys-xyz/Bounties/WalletConnect-Integration.md

 ## **Reward details**

-- The value of ETH and AR to USD will be pegged at the time of transfer, which follows successful submission and provision of recipients’ ETH and AR addresses.
 - Only submissions which are judged by the core Bundlr team to meet all of the submission criteria will receive the rewards